 Our trainees are paid above the Oxford living wage and the recruitment is conducted in a way, we hope, makes the opportunity accessible to all, regardless of their background.
 We currently take five trainees per year (four based in Oxford; one in Manchester) and recruit for the scheme at two moments in the year.

-The next recruitment is planned to take place over the summer, for new trainees to start in autumn 2017.
-When we are open for applications, details will be posted on this page, or you can register for job alerts now.
+The next recruitment is planned to take place at the end of the year (Dec/Jan), for new trainees to start in spring 2018.
+When we are open for applications, details will be posted on this page, or you can register for job alerts now

 Register for job alerts by email